-Deborah James: You Me and The Big C podcast wins top award
+Deborah James: You, Me and The Big C podcast wins top award

 BBC presenter and You, Me and the Big C host Rachael Bland died at the age of 40 in 2018, almost two years after being diagnosed with breast cancer.

-Elsewhere at this year's podcast awards, there was more success for Namulanta Kombo and her BBC World Service podcast 'Dear Daughter', which took home the podcast of the year prize as well as the family award.
+Elsewhere at this year's podcast awards, there was more success for Namulanta Kombo and her BBC World Service podcast 'Dear Daughter', which took home the podcast of the year prize, as well as the family award.

 Kombo won the BBC's International Podcast Competition in 2021 while living at home in Kenya.